open-source-search/easy-computer-vision/README.md

 TBD

 # Preparing Images for Training (Labeling Data)
-We suggest to use the following tool to label your data.
-It's an inexpensive tool, which lets you label with polygons and at lets you export your labels in COCO format, which generates the annotations.json file that this framework requires for training.
+We suggest to use the labeling tool called RectLabel to label your data.
+RectLabel could be downloaded on the website:
+"https://rectlabel.com".
+It's an inexpensive tool, which lets you label with polygons and lets you export your labels in COCO format, which generates the "annotations.json" file that this framework requires for training.

 When you done labeling your images, export your labels in COCO format.
 Name exported file as "annotations.json" to stay consistent with our further instructions below.
 Path to the "annotations.json" for both, training and test datasets,